-Arizona has lowered taxes, streamlined regulations, and established a suite of incentives to support corporate growth and expansion.
+Arizona has lowered taxes (currently 4.9%), streamlined regulations, and established a suite of incentives to support corporate growth and expansion.
 The Arizona Competitiveness Package, ground breaking legislation adopted in 2011, makes it easier for existing Arizona companies to prosper and establish Arizona as one of the most desirable places for expanding companies to do business.
-Give your company a competitive edge by utilizing Arizona’s incentives.

-The following information, courtesy of the Arizona Commerce Authority website, describes some of the programs and incentives the Arizona Commerce Authority offers and to apply electronically click here for the application and PowerPoint slide show for details about the easy application systems:
+The following information, courtesy of the Arizona Commerce Authority website, describes some of the programs and incentives the Arizona Commerce Authority offers and to apply electronically click here for details about the easy application systems:

 View the full list of Arizona Commerce Authority incentive opportunities and programs.

-The City of Scottsdale provides significant locational market advantages.
+The City of Scottsdale's location provides significant market advantages.
 Running parallel to the 101 with access to Interstate 10, Scottsdale is a short drive on the US 60 or the 202 loop to many of the regions work centers and entertainment venues.
 Access to Northern Arizona can be made without traveling through the central part of the Metropolitan area.
 In addition, Scottsdale is a: